Food Security and Agricultural Sustainability

 First a request: Describe your transition from being a supporter of the current agricultural model to advocating for sustainability.

 I had always justified the negative impacts of industrial agriculture as being necessary to provide food security.
-Only later, did I realize the industrial agriculture had failed in this most fundamental purpose.
-A larger percentage of Americans are hungry or food insecure today than back in the 1960s, before the latest phase of agricultural industrialization began.
-Since the late 1980s, I have been trying to help farmers who want to farm sustainably – which means to provide food security for all in the present without diminishing opportunities for food security for those of future generations.
+Only later, did I realize that industrial agriculture had failed in this most fundamental purpose.
+A larger percentage of Americans are hungry or food insecure today than back in the 1960s before the latest phase of agricultural industrialization began.
+Since the late 1980s, I have been trying to help farmers who want to farm sustainably – which means providing food security for all in the present without diminishing opportunities for food security for those of future generations.

 Question: How do we gain public recognition for the issue of food insecurity?